Giannis Fivos Botos

-Giannis Fivos Botos (Γιάννης Φοίβος Μπότος; born 20 December 2000) is a Greek professional footballer who plays as an attacking midfielder for Super League 2 club AEK Athens B.
+Giannis Fivos Botos (Γιάννης Φοίβος Μπότος; born 20 December 2000) is a Greek professional footballer who plays as an attacking midfielder for Czech First League club Pardubice.

 Career

 AEK Athens

 On 27 June 2018, Botos signed a professional contract with AEK Athens.
 On 19 January 2020, he made his debut in the Superleague in a 3–0 home win game against AEL coming on as a second-half substitute replacing the scorer of the second goal Nélson Oliveira at the 68th minute.

 Botos is the first footballer in the history of AEK Athens, born after 2000, who has scored in an official game, at 4–0 away victory over Apollon Larissa at 31 October 2018.

 Loan to Go Ahead Eagles

 On 30 December 2020, Botos joined Go Ahead Eagles on loan until the summer of 2022.
 In May 2021, Go Ahead Eagles finished second in the Eerste Divisie, earning promotion back to the Eredivisie after four seasons in the second tier.

 He made an impressive match on 28 August, as he scored, to help his team seal an 2–0 win over Sparta Rotterdam.
 He was voted man of the match for his performance.